-1) Class participation and attendance: You are expected to attend class.
+- 1) Class participation and attendance: You are expected to attend class.
 Some topics not found in the reading will be covered in lecture.
 In addition, there will be some in-class activities in which you will be expected to participate.
 Furthermore, your contributions to the class are a potentially valuable resource to the other class members.
 Absences will count against your participation grade.
 We strongly recommend planning to attend EVERY class.
-If you know that you must miss a class, or leave a class early, we would appreciate you telling us in advance.

-Article Summary Mini Class Presentation: Participation marks will also be derived from your article summary contribution in the form of a mini (10 minute) class presentation.
-On the first day of class you will be assigned a partner and a date on which to present; presentations will begin on 6/28 (fourth class).
+If you know that you must miss a class, or leave a class early, we would appreciate you telling us in advance. - 2) Article Summary Mini Class Presentation: Participation marks will also be derived from your article summary contribution in the form of a mini (10 minute) class presentation.
+Presentations will begin on 6/28 (fourth class).
 Presentations should briefly summarize the assigned article, highlight the main findings, and identify any weaknesses.
 We hope these presentations encourage critical thought and synthesis of the article's information so that we can have an intelligent and informed discussion.
 We invite questions based on the readings that extend beyond the points made by the author of the assigned work.
 Ideally, questions will come as a result of applying the theory to the "real world" so as to facilitate our understanding of social development as it pertains to the world we live in.
 Presentations should be 10 minutes (maximum).
-Presentations should not require power point but may include a one page (maximum) handout.
+Presentations should not require power point but must include a one page (maximum) handout distributed to all class members.

-2) Class Midterms/Exams:
+3) Class Midterms/Exams: